-Commencing on July 1, 2025, and each July 1 thereafter during the Term, the Franchisee's rates initially set forth in Exhibit 5, or the rates then in effect, shall be adjusted pursuant to this Section.
-The Franchisee's Single-Family Residential, Multi-Family Residential, Commercial, and temporary Bin rates shall be adjusted based on a weighted rate adjustment percentage (rate adjustment factor) calculated based on the annual change in certain rate adjustment indexes applied to the relative weight of certain rate components.
-The Franchisee's Miscellaneous fees, and Roll-Off haul charges shall be adjusted based only on the change in the CPI, calculated in accordance with Section 10.4.4.
+Commencing on July 1, 2025, and each July 1 thereafter during the Term, the Franchisee's rates initially set forth in Exhibit 6, or the rates then in effect, shall be adjusted pursuant to this Section.
+The Franchisee's Single-Family Residential rates shall be adjusted based on the annual percentage change in the CPI.
+The Franchisee's Multi-Family Residential, Commercial, and temporary Bin rates shall be adjusted based on a weighted rate adjustment percentage (rate adjustment factor) calculated based on the annual change in certain rate adjustment indexes applied to the relative weight of certain rate components.
+The Franchisee's Miscellaneous fees, and Roll-Off haul charges shall be adjusted based only on the change in the CPI, calculated in accordance with Section

+10.4.4.
 Roll-Off tip fees and/or Processing fees charged to Customers are based on the Franchisee's actual cost, including Franchise Fees.

-An example of the rate adjustment method for Single-Family Residential, Multi-Family Residential, and Commercial rates is described below and shown in Exhibit 10 - Example Rate Adjustment Method.
+An example of the rate adjustment method for Multi-Family Residential and Commercial rates is described below and shown in Exhibit 9 - Example Rate Adjustment Method.
 The rate adjustment method for Roll-Off rates and miscellaneous fees is described further below in Section 10.4.9.